-- 1. Maintains a record of all changes to the Contract terms or schedules - 2.
-Oversees the performance of all of the Contract's terms and conditions - 3.
+- 1. Maintains a record of all changes to the Contract terms or schedules - Oversees the performance of all of the Contract's terms and conditions Coordinates with JEA Category Manager to facilitate a project kickoff meeting to review contract requirements with the vendor, specifically termination provisions, price adjustments, liquidated damages, etc. - 3.
 Coordinates as necessary with Procurement Services and other Business units during the term of the Contract to resolve issues - 4.
 Prepares the Vendor Performance Program scorecard-based evaluation, if applicable - 5.
 Serves as main point of communication between JEA and the Vendor - 6.
-Focuses on making best business decisions for JEA when authorizing work and approving invoices - 7.
-Improves Contract compliance by measuring Vendor performance, applying liquidated damages, and holding the Vendor accountable to Contract requirements - 8.
-Unless otherwise approved by the Director of the Business Unit, administers payment retainage in accordance with Florida Statute 255.078, as amended - 9.
+Focuses on making best business decisions for JEA when authorizing work and approving invoices - Improves Contract compliance by measuring Vendor performance, applying liquidated damages, and holding the Vendor accountable to Contract requirements - 8.
+Unless otherwise approved by the Director of the Business Unit, administers payment retainage in accordance with Florida Statute 255.078, as amended 9.
 Take invoice payment discounts when appropriate - 10.
-Ensure all invoices are processed per the Contract pricing and terms - 11.
-Focus on making best business decisions for JEA when authorizing work and approving invoices - 12.
-Improve Contract compliance by measuring Vendor performance utilizing JEA's Vendor Performance Program Scorecards in IPerform, enforcing liquidated damages, and holding the Vendor accountable to all Contract requirements - 13.
-Unless otherwise approved by the Director of the Business Unit, payment retainage should be in accordance with Florida Statute 255.078, as amended - 14.
+Ensure all invoices are processed per the Contract pricing and terms

+- 11. Focus on making best business decisions for JEA when authorizing work and approving invoices - 12.
+Improve Contract compliance by measuring Vendor performance utilizing JEA's Vendor Performance Program Scorecards in iRisk, enforcing liquidated damages, and holding the Vendor accountable to all Contract requirements - 13.
+Unless otherwise approved by the Director of the Business Unit, payment retainage should be in accordance with Florida Statute 255.078, as amended 14.
 Take invoice payment discounts when appropriate